greatest-ape/OctaSine/README.md

 ## License

 OctaSine is licensed under the GNU GPL 3.0.
+This goes for all code in this repository not listed below:

-The support crate simd_sleef_sin35 is licensed under the Apache 2.0 license.
+  * The crate simd_sleef_sin35 is licensed under the Apache 2.0 license.
+  * contrib/osx_vst_bundler.sh is licensed under the MIT license.
+See the file for specifics